 Aug.
 8 “General Overview of the Foot and Ankle Health” – Dr. Adam Kaplan, member of the American Podiatric Medical Association, will speak to us regarding medical advice on how to treat the most common foot ailments.
 He will also educate us on when one should stop treating ourselves and when to seek professional help.
 Dr. Kaplan graduated from Pennsylvania State University & New York College of Podiatric Medicine.
 He completed his three-year residency in Podiatric Surgery at Saint Barnabas Medical Center, Newark Beth Israel, and six additional surgery centers.
 Dr. Kaplan was chief resident and the recipient of the H. Mahmood Cheema award for recognition of excellence in clinical care.
 He is certified in foot and ankle arthroscopy and an associate of the American College of Foot & Ankle Surgeons.

 Aug.
-15 “New Jersey Symphony Orchestra – Special Series for Seniors” – Terri Campbell, NJ Symphony Orchestra sales consultant, will inform the Old Guard members about the 2017/2018 New Jersey Symphony Orchestra Afternoon Series specifically designed for seniors.
-The five concert series meets at 1:30 P.M. on Thursdays and includes round-trip luxury coach service.
-Ms. Campbell plans to invite to the meeting a NJ Symphony musician to talk about the 2017/2018 series as well as play a few selections.
+15 “New Jersey Symphony Orchestra – Special Series for Seniors” – Terri Campbell, NJ Symphony Orchestra (NJSO) sales consultant, will inform the Old Guard members about the 2017-2018 New Jersey Symphony Orchestra Afternoon Series specifically designed for seniors.
+The five concert series meets at 1:30 P.M. on Thursdays and includes round-trip luxury coach service to NJPAC (the New Jersey Performing Arts Center in Newark NJ).
+Ms. Campbell plans to invite to the meeting a NJ Symphony musician to talk about the 2017-/2018 series as well as play a few selections.

 Aug.
 22 “To Tell or Not to Tell is Not the Question” – Michelle Papka, Ph.D., of The Cognitive and Research Center of New Jersey, LLC, will speak to us about the current thinking regarding Alzheimer’s disease, diagnosis, and Intervention.